 Allowing dogs to explore the world at their own pace and allowing them to make choices where possible (safety first) can benefit their welfare greatly.
-This will not only boost their confidence, but also result in a more emotionally stable dog who is able to adapt to changing environments better than dogs who are never allowed this type of ‘freedom of choice’.
+This will not only boost their confidence, but also result in a more emotionally resilient dog who is able to adapt to changing environments better than dogs who are never allowed this type of ‘freedom of choice’.

-Of course dogs need to build up resilience too and they need to learn to cope with disappointments or other types of negative experiences.
-They need to learn to adapt to changing environments.
+Dogs need to build up emotional resilience and they need to learn to cope with disappointments or other types of mildly negative experiences.
+They need to learn how to adapt to changing environments.
 Totally isolating a dog from experiences as a form of ‘protection’ can threaten the behavioural needs of dogs.
 However, it is not advised to go ‘looking for trouble’ either.
 You will never be able to guarantee your dog a 100% positive emotional state for all of it’s lifetime.
 Life will happen to your dog.
 You do not need to provoke bad experiences in order for your dog to learn to cope with them.
 Protecting your dog from bad experiences where possible is a very good idea (beneficial to welfare and it can decrease the risk for developing behaviour problems).

 © LotsDogs | Written by Liselot Boersma, welfare consultant (PgDip CABW) and owner of LotsDogs, may 2016; translated in 2020.
 Copy paste of images or text is forbidden.
 Sharing the URL of this website is very much appreciated.
 Many thanks in advance.